fubicales2016/fogbowcloud.org/content/pages/fogbow-cli.md

 Create a new user token.

-Note: to pass the credentials it is necessary the use of dynamic parameters; follow the example with the OpenStack credentials:
+Note: to pass the credentials and the identity plugin endpoint it is necessary the use of dynamic parameters; follow the example with the OpenStack credentials:

 * **--get** (required)
+* **--type** (required) : Identity plugin type
-* **--url** (optional; default: http://localhost:8182): OCCI endpoint
+* **-DauthUrl** (optional; default: http://localhost:8182): Identity plugin endpoint
 * **-Dpassword=** (optional): dynamic parameter
 * **-Dusername=** (optional): dynamic parameter
 * **-DtenantName=** (optional): dynamic parameter